History of Istria: Austrian period

-Italy
+Italian era

 At the end of the First World War, Austria-Hungary was defeated in the battle of Vittorio Veneto and asked for an armistice, signed in Padova, on 3 November 1918.

 Istria was consequently occupied by the Italian Royal Army, under the terms of the armistice.
-At the peace conference in Paris, Italy was between the winning powers, and obtained the suzerainty over Istria, according to the terms of the Treaty of Rapallo.
+At the peace conference in Paris, Italy was among the winning powers, and obtained the suzerainty over Istria, according to the terms of the Treaty of Rapallo.

 After the advent of Fascism in 1922, the portions of the Istrian population that were Croatian and Slovene were exposed to a policy of forced Italianization and cultural suppression.
 During the period between the two world wars, Italians eradicated Croatian and Slovenian public and national life.
 They abolished all Croatian schools, cultural institutions and associations, and Croatian names were Italianized.
 Croatians lost their right to education and religious practice in their maternal languages.
 The population emigrated to the Kingdom of Yugoslavia on a large scale.
 The organization TIGR, regarded as the first armed antifascist resistance group in Europe, was founded in 1927 and soon penetrated into Slovene and Croatian-speaking parts of Istria.

 After the capitulation of Italy in the Second World War, The Yugoslav Partisans officially occupied the region, expelled the fascist authorities, and established the rule of the National Liberation Movement in Croatia which sought to incorporate Istra into the Croatian state.
 However, the Yugoslav executive was forced split Istria into two Zones: the Anglo-American-occupied Zone A and the Yugoslav-administrated Zone B. These zones would eventually be abolished by the Paris Peace Treaties of 1947.
 The capitulation of Italy, and the ensuing struggle over Istria, caused acts of massacres such as the Foibe massacres which were often partly or wholly committed by the local non-Italian population, due to the previous regime's oppression of non-Italians like such as forced Italianization which was the leading cause of resentment.
 This lingered and triggered the Istrian-Dalmatian exodus which significantly reduced the Italian population in Istria, particularly in urban areas.